Naturalness in Soft Leptogenesis and Gravitino Mass Bound due to Primordial Black Holes: Introduction

-In our work, the heavy sneutrinos having a lepton number violating decay modes could be produced due to PBH evaporation. $T_{\mbox{evap}}$ is the temperature after PBH evaporation.
+We consider the heavy particle $X$ having a lepton/baryon number violating decay modes could be produced due to PBH evaporation. $T_{\mbox{evap}}$ is the temperature after PBH complete evaporation.
 There are two cases: one where $T_{\mbox{evap}} \gtrsim M_{X}$ and the other is $T_{\mbox{evap}}< M_{X}$ where $M_{X}$ is the mass of the decaying particle $X$ with baryon/lepton number violating decay modes.
 In case, the first condition is satisfied then $X$ particles produced through evaporation will be in thermal equilibrium with other lighter particles.
 However, in case the second condition is satisfied then $X$ particles produced through evaporation will be out of thermal equilibrium with other lighter particles.
 For initial PBH mass $M_{BH}$, there is corresponding initial Hawking temperature $T_{BH}$ \cite{temphawk}.
 There are two scenarios.
 In one case $T_{BH}\gtrsim M_{X}$ and in the other case $T_{BH} \lesssim M_{X}$.
 The expression of baryonic asymmetry is different depending on these conditions.
 This is because the number density of the heavy particle $X$ produced through PBH evaporation depends differently on $M_{BH}$ and $M_X$ in these two cases.
 Combining all these, we have classified the following four different cases: (\RN{1}) $T_{\mbox{evap}}\gtrsim M_{X}$ and $T_{BH} > M_{X}$, (\RN{2}) $T_{\mbox{evap}}< M_{X}$ and $T_{BH}>M_{X}$, (\RN{3}) $T_{\mbox{evap}}< M_{X}$ and $T_{BH} \lesssim M_{X}$, (\RN{4}) $T_{\mbox{evap}}\gtrsim M_{X}$ and $T_{BH} \lesssim M_{X}$.
-We have studied the first three different cases in obtaining baryonic asymmetry where $X$ is produced through PBH evaporation.
-The $X$ particle stands for sneutrino in soft leptogenesis.
-The fourth case is shown to be not possible.
-Particularly for cases II and III, we have shown how the gravitino problem could be easily avoided.
+We have shown that for case (\RN{4}) there is no allowed region in $M_X$ versus $M_{BH}$ plane.
+For the other three cases, one could get, in principle, some leptonic/baryonic asymmetry.
+However, as shown later, considering $X$ as sneutrino if we consider the generation of baryonic asymmetry through sneutrino decays in Minimal Supersymmetric Standard Model with heavy right-handed neutrinos and consider soft SUSY breaking parameters $A$ and $B$ to be around electro-weak scale, then only case (\RN{2}) is found to be appropriate.